explainers-by-googlers/prefer-no-speculative-parsing/README.md

 # `Prefer-No-Speculative-Parsing` explainer

-The `Prefer-No-Speculative-Parsing` HTTP response header allows a developer to request the user agent to not use the default speculative behavior.
+The `Prefer-No-Speculative-Parsing` HTTP response header allows a developer to request the user agent to not use the default speculative parsing behavior.

 ## Participate
 - https://github.com/explainers-by-googlers/prefer-no-speculative-parsing/issues